valiktor/valiktor/README.md

 #### Spring Boot support

-For Spring Boot applications, the module `valiktor-spring-boot-starter` provides auto-configuration support for the exception handlers and properties support for configuration.
+For Spring Boot applications, the module `valiktor-spring-boot-starter` provides auto-configuration support for the exception handlers and property support for configuration.

 Currently the following properties can be configured: